happygoals/takeaways/docs/Project Management/Software waste type and ways to limit it.md

 # Software waste type and ways to limit it

-- Transport - Cost of moving work
+1. Transport - Cost of moving work
-- Defects - bugs
+2. Defects - Bugs
-- Over Processing - creating complex solutions / over analysis
+3. Over Processing - Creating complex solutions / over analysis
-- Inventory - Cost of products in storage
+4. Inventory - Cost of products in storage
-- Motion - waste in moving people or task switching
+5. Motion - Waste in moving people or task switching
   - Causes:
     - Switching a task before finishing
     - Coming up with new questions